Groumy/Groumy.github.io/_drafts/tbh-.md

  * Banishing Undead
  * Casting Spells

 At my table, those rule are often used and every time I see my players taking time to think before they roll.
-Their train of thought are us
+Their train of thought are usually like this :
- * Subtracting the number to add to their attribute score so they know what to get on their dice So I was thinking there should be a way of doing it differently.
+ * Subtracting the modifer to their attribute score so they know what to get on their dice

+They could also simply roll, then add the modifier, but for some reason they seems to like what number they have to roll before they do.
+ So I was thinking there should be a way of doing it differently.